Nurse Maude

 Sibylla Emily Maude (11 August 1862 – 12 July 1935), known as Nurse Maude, was the founder of district nursing in New Zealand.
 She was loved for her selfless work for the poor, walking many miles each day in every kind of weather to treat those who could afford no medical help.

 Early life

 Maude was born in Christchurch New Zealand, on 11 August 1862.
 She was the eldest of eight children born to Thomas Maude and Emily Brown.
 At the time of her birth, Thomas was a member of the provincial government, the Canterbury Provincial Council.
 In 1876, the family went to England and Maude attended Linden School in Blackheath, London for three years until their return to Christchurch in 1879.

-As a child, she visited the poor and sick, and decided then that becoming a nurse would be the best way to help others.
+As a child of a deeply religious family deeply involved with charitable work, she visited the poor and sick, and decided then that becoming a nurse would be the best way to help others.